 Team Fortress 2 has Miss Pauling, the mercenaries' link between Mission Control and the field.
 She spends a lot of time in the comics talking to Demoman, Soldier, and Heavy, all of whom are much taller and more buff than she is.
 Soldier and Heavy in particular have been seen acting very protective of her: In the comic Shadow Boxers, Soldier is concerned when he thinks his cardboard costume scared Miss Pauling, and Heavy decided to come on a mission with the two of them, just because Miss Pauling was going.

-In Persona 4, non-romantically there is Kanji, the tallest member of the Investigation Team, and Naoto, the shortest.
-Oddly enough, he's actually the youngest member of the team.
+As mentioned above, on Persona 4, there is Kanji, the tallest member of the Investigation Team, and Naoto, the shortest.

 Pokémon X and Y have a fairly extreme and strictly platonic example: Ten-foot-tall immortal King AZ and his beloved pet Floette, a teeny-tiny flower fairy Pokemon.